metabase/metabase/docs/users-guide/06-sharing-answers.md

 ![Question detail sidebar](images/sharing-answers/question-details-sidebar.png)

 - **Edit details** (Pencil icon).
 Change the title of the question, and add some description for context.
 Adding a description will also make the question easier to find using the search bar.
+You can also select more options to [cache the results of the question](#caching-results).
 - **Add to dashbboard** (Dashboard icon with plus symbol).
 See [dashboards][dashboards].
 - **Move** (Document icon with right arrow).
 Relocate the question to a different [collection](#collections).
 - **Duplicate** (Square with little square).
 Create a copy of the question.
 Keep in mind that whenever you start editing a saved question, Metabase will create a copy of the question.
 You can either save your edits as a new question, or overwrite the original saved question.
 - **Archive** (Folder with down arrow).
 See [Archiving items](#archiving-items).

+### Caching results

+If your results don't change frequently, you may want to cache your results, that is: store your results in Metabase so that the next time you visit the question, Metabase can retrieve the stored results rather than query the database again.
+For example, if your data only updates once a day, there's no point in querying the database more than once a day, as they data won't have changed.
+Returning cached results can be significantly faster, as the database won't have to redo the work to answer your query.

+To cache results, click on the down arrow next to the question's title to open the __Question detail sidebar__, then click on the __Pencil icon__ to __Edit details__.
+In the Modal that pops up, in the bottom left, select __More options__.
+There you'll be able to tell Metabase how long it should cache the question's results.
+This caching will only apply to this specific question; admins can [configure database-wide caching settings][caching] in the __Admin panel__.

 ### Question moderation